hyphacoop/handbook/salary.md

 **S3**: A member who has been a full member for more than three years, or is a founding member.

 **A year implies full-time commitment.
-For part-time workers, a year is the time commitment equilvant of a full-time year.*
+For part-time workers, a year is the time commitment equivalent of a full-time year.*

 ## Base salaries